vsitpal/personal-website/exampleSite/content/about/_index.md

 > I come from a family of post-graduates.

-My handsome and super-intelligent father is an officer in the Indian Air Force, an aerospace engineer and a one-star general, so that makes me a *military kid*.
-I like to call him *Baapu*, the best solider of my nation. 🇮🇳

-My sweet, caring and (*the most*) beautiful *Maa* is a homemaker by *profession* and figurately, the backbone of my family.

-My affectionate elder sister is a certified yoga trainer, an engineer, an MBA and loving mother of my cute, newborn niece (and sometimes mine) who is currently taking a break from work but *on-duty* 24x7.

-My brother-in-law is also an officer in the Indian Air Force, an electrical engineer and a parajumper.

 I am a part of a spiritual mission called [Heartfulness (SRCM)](https://heartfulness.org/en/) where there is no religion, just a notion that "*Humanity’s way forward is through the heart*".
 And we meditate.

-I am very fortunate to have my Guide, my Master, whom we lovingly call *Daaji* (Kamlesh D. Patel) supporting and guiding us through all phases of life, both *materialistic and spiritual*, and I consider Him a part of my family. 🙂
+I am very fortunate to have my Guide, my Master, whom we lovingly call *Daaji* (Kamlesh D. Patel) supporting and guiding us through all phases of life, both *materialistic and spiritual*, and I consider him a part of my family. 🙂